No Hot Water | Water Heater Pros | Sacramento, Ca

 Electric heating element(s) may have gone bad and needs replacing.
 Some water heaters have one, most have two and commercial electric water heaters have as many as twenty.

 Thermostats usually upper and lower have gone bad and needs replacing, some water heaters only have one thermostat most have two, upper & lower.
-Careful "220 volts" these are the most common problems but, keep in mind their are many other reasons why you have no hot water.
-We always recommend having a professional water heater technician repair your water heater.
+Careful "220 volts" these are the most common problems but, keep in mind there are many other reasons why you have no hot water.
+We always recommend having a professional water heater technician properly diagnose your water heater.